-7.10 Sustainable Design
+7.11 Sustainable design

-Design Principle 9: Developments should take a fabric-first approach: they should maximise the performance of the components and materials that make up the building fabric itself, before considering the use of mechanical or electrical building services systems.
+Design principle 10: Developments should take a fabric-first approach: they should maximise the performance of the components and materials that make up the building fabric itself, before considering the use of mechanical or electrical building services systems.

-- Where context and character allows, the building's orientation should be set out so as to minimise energy demand. - Improved U-values of the external fabric that go beyond regulations are encouraged. - Maintaining a simple building form with a form factor (ratio of external surface area to the internal floor area) of <0.8-1.7 will improve energy efficiency. - Window to façade area ratio should be optimised for most efficient use of daylight/sunlight and ventilation without compromising the building's insulation properties.
+- Where context and character allows, the building's orientation should be set out so as to minimise energy demand. - Improved U-values of the external fabric that go beyond regulations are encouraged. - Maintaining a simple building form and reducing the form factor (ratio of external surface area to the internal floor area) improves energy efficiency. - Window to façade area ratio should be optimised for most efficient use of daylight/sunlight and ventilation without compromising the building's insulation properties.
 Wider, shorter windows can improve daylight distribution in rooms.
 Applicants should consider using architectural features around windows that can make them appear more generous. - Applicants should mitigate overheating, such as by integrating external solar shading into the façade design: horizontal shading to south and vertical shading to east/west elevations. - Developments are encouraged to follow passive house principles, inlcuding low air tightness rates.
 Passivhaus certification will be seen favourably. - Thermal bridging should be minimised, i.e. windows should sit within the insulation layer.
 Applicants should consider using enhanced thermal bridging details (see Passivhaus details).

-The diagram shows the impact on space heating demand as the same building is rotated. (diagram adapted from LETI).
+The diagram shows the impact on space heating demand as the same building is rotated. (diagram adapted from LETI)